 - The actual deadline.
 It may not be simply April 12, for instance, but noon on April 12.
 The difference between a proposal due at noon and one due at 5:00 p.m. on the same day may be crucial as you put everything together.
 There may also be a distinction between the mailing deadline and that for receiving the proposal (e.g. mailed proposals must be postmarked no later than April 10), which alters the equation in yet another way if you're not hand-delivering it.

 It's a good idea to make sure you have backups for everything you'll need.
-If your organization has only one computer and printer, for instance, make arrangements to use someone else's if yours fails, or have someone bring one in from home.
-The level of panic that can set in when the printer fails halfway through the final copy of a proposal isn't pretty, and is not something you need to experience.
+If your organization has only one computer, for instance, make arrangements to use someone else's if yours fails, or have someone bring one in from home.
+The level of panic that can set in when the computer fails halfway through the final draft of a proposal isn't pretty, and is not something you need to experience.

 Backups extend to written material also.
-If, as is likely, you're writing the proposal on a computer, save regularly -- every 10 or 15 minutes -- to a floppy disk, and keep the floppy somewhere other than with the computer when you're not working with it.
+If, as is likely, you're writing the proposal on a computer, save regularly -- every 10 or 15 minutes -- to a cloud server or external hard drive.
 If you're not using a computer, make copies of everything you do -- everything, even notes.
 You won't be sorry.

 - The required form of the proposal.
-RFPs often specify the material on the cover page, whether or not copies need to be bound, how sections of the proposal need to be separated, etc. If there are things you need to make arrangements for -- binding, for instance -- take care of that now.
-If there are things you can do beforehand, such as printing the cover page, separation pages for appendices, etc. you can do that now, too.
+RFPs often specify the material on the cover page and how sections of the proposal need to be separated, etc. If there are things you need to make arrangements for, take care of that now.
+If there are things you can do beforehand, such as the cover page, separation pages for appendices, etc. you can do that now, too.